Best Baked Chicken Breast Recipe

 Frequently Asked Questions

-It results in a much juicier chicken breast.
-The chicken reaches the temperature it needs to be done in shorter time frame and keeps the juices inside the breast meat for a more tender, delicious baked chicken breast.
+This results in a much juicier chicken breast.
+The chicken reaches the temperature it needs to be done more quickly, keeping the juices inside the breast meat.

 Some Favorite Sides to Serve with Chicken Breast